Château d'Azay-le-Rideau: 17th–18th centuries

-In 1583, Raffin's granddaughter Antoinette, a former lady-in-waiting to Margaret of Valois, took up residence in the château and, with the help of her husband Guy de Saint-Gelais, began modernising the décor.
-Azay-le-Rideau was then inherited by their son Arthur and his wife Françoise de Souvre, a future governess to Louis XIV, and it was during their ownership that the new château received its first royal visit: on 27 June 1619, while on his way from Paris to visit his mother, Marie de Medici, in Blois, Louis XIII broke his journey to spend the night in Azay-le-Rideau.
+In 1583, Raffin's granddaughter Antoinette, a former lady-in-waiting to Margaret of Valois, took up residence in the château and, with the help of her husband the seigneur de Lanssac, began modernising the décor.
+Azay-le-Rideau was then inherited by their son Arthur and his wife Françoise de Souvre, a future governess to Louis XIV, and it was during their ownership that the new château received its first royal visit: on 27 June 1619, while on his way from Paris to visit his mother, Marie de' Medici, in Blois, Louis XIII broke his journey to spend the night in Azay-le-Rideau.
 Later in the century, his son Louis XIV would also be a guest in the same room.